My Approach to Helping

 Even if there are no specific difficulties that you are dealing with at the current time, regular therapy sessions will give you the opportunity to focus on yourself, to take better care of yourself, and to reflect on the things that are going well in your life, as well as the things that you find challenging.

-In addition, I am very passionate about my work with children and adolescents.
-Many children and adolescents benefit from having a forum for their thoughts and feelings.
+In addition, I am very passionate about my work with adolescents.
+Many adolescents benefit from having a forum for their thoughts and feelings.
 Furthermore, they experience symptoms of stress, anxiety, and depression in their own unique way.
 These symptoms can impact their relationships with parents, siblings, and friends, as well as their academic and athletic performance.
-You and I would work as a team to support your child.
-You know your child best and I would need ongoing feedback from you in order to help your child progress.
+You and I would work as a team to support your adolescent child.

 I have a great deal of respect for each client with whom I meet.
 I am inspired on a daily basis by the courage that my clients demonstrate as they sit across from me and share their life experiences.
 I consider it a privilege to work as a psychologist and to bear witness to the obstacles that my clients overcome and the positive changes that they make in their lives.